kpelechrinis/covid19-truecases/README.md

+<B>DISCLAIMER:</B> This repository is not meant to provide public health policy recommendations.
+It is more educational than anything else.

 In this repository I will attempt to take a simulation approach on a method outlined by Trevor Bedford and picked up by Steve Illardi:

 <img src="tweet.png" width = "250">